 Furthermore, due to their multi-ply nature, these cookware offer impressive cooking ability.
 They easily absorb and evenly distribute heat, ensuring your meals are properly cooked.

 That’s not all, the stainless steel set’s non-porous smooth surface is easy to clean.
 They are hard enough to withstand regular scrubbing for stain and debris removal.
 However, avoid using rough sponges as they leave scratches behind.
 Besides, they’re robust enough to allow soaking and controlled dishwasher cleaning without worrying about unnecessary damage.

 Additionally, it’s easy to maintain stainless steel.
 They have no special cleaning or maintenance requirements.
 All you need is to use the right solution to help lift stubborn scorches when necessary.
-Besides that, you will only need to clean your cookware with soap, dry and properly store it to serve you a lifetime.
+Besides that, you will only need to clean your stainless steel cookware with soap, dry and properly store it to serve you a lifetime.

 Plus, these types of cookware do not react to acidic foods.
 So, you can try out your tomato sauce and fish dishes recipes without risking chemicals draining into your food.
 They are also not cumbersome to use in your cooking, maneuver or store in your small space.

 Although this cookware can be expensive, they’re generally affordable for most people.
 And with the decent quality they offer, including being recyclable, they’re worth every penny.

 How to Prevent Food from Sticking on your Stainless Steel

 The main reason why food sticks to stainless steel cookware are heat.
 It could be too much or too little heat, and it is frustrating.
 But you can avoid this by properly preparing your pan.